 Cons of the Toy Story Lot

-- Must fold stroller to get on shuttle
+- Must fold strollers to get on the shuttle

 - Not within easy walking distance of the park (you will want to ride)